Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 2. **Mileage Range:**
    - The minimum mileage of the feature is 2750 miles, and the maximum is 97500 miles.
-   - The forecast will be made until a certain percentage change is reached, even if it is -100%.
+   - The forecast will be made until the percentage change reaches -100%, to determine how much mileage is required for the percentage change to reach zero

 ## Machine learning